sipcapture/awesome-hep/README.md

 * Do not exceed more than a paragraph.

 ### Full-Stack Applications
-* [HOMER](http://github.com/sipcapture/homer) - HOMER is a robust, carrier-grade, scalable SIP Capture system and VoiP Monitoring Application based on HEP/EEP encapsulation, ready to process & store insane amounts of signaling, logs and statistics with instant indexing, search, end-to-end analysis and protocol drill-down capabilities.
+* [HOMER](http://github.com/sipcapture/homer) - HOMER is a robust, carrier-grade, scalable SIP Capture system and VoiP Monitoring Application based on HEP/EEP encapsulation, ready to process & store insane amounts of signaling, logs and statistics with instant indexing, search, end-to-end analysis and protocol drill-down capabilities, built on top of OpenSIPS or Kamailio as Capture Servers.
-* [HEPIC](http://hepic.tel) - HEPIC is a HEP/EEP centric real-time packet capture framework, with protocol agnostic indexing and highly-scalable correlation capabilities for advanced usage and integrations with 3rd party platforms and services.
+* [HEPIC](http://hepic.tel) - HEPIC is a stand-alone HEP/EEP centric real-time packet capture framework, with protocol agnostic indexing and highly-scalable correlation, media and customization capabilities for advanced usage and integrations with 3rd party VoIP/RTC platforms and services.

 ### Server Applications
-* [OpenSIPS](https://opensips.org) - OpenSIPS is a GPL implementation of a multi-functionality SIP Server with deep HEP support providing Server, Client and [Switch/Proxy](https://github.com/sipcapture/homer/wiki/Examples%3A-opensips-hepswitch) features to forge and manipulate HEP packets.
+* [OpenSIPS](https://opensips.org) - OpenSIPS is a GPL implementation of a multi-functionality SIP Server with deep HEP support providing Server, [Client](http://www.opensips.org/html/docs/modules/2.2.x/siptrace.html) and [Switch/Proxy](https://github.com/sipcapture/homer/wiki/Examples%3A-opensips-hepswitch) features to forge and manipulate HEP packets.
-* [Kamailio](https://github.com/kamailio/kamailio) - The Kamailio SIP server is designed for scalability, targeting large deployments (e.g. for IP telephony operators or carriers, which have a large subscriber base or route a big volume of calls) providing Server and Client features to mirror HEP packets.
+* [Kamailio](https://github.com/kamailio/kamailio) - The Kamailio SIP server is designed for scalability, targeting large deployments (e.g. for IP telephony operators or carriers, which have a large subscriber base or route a big volume of calls) providing [Server](https://www.kamailio.org/docs/modules/5.0.x/modules/sipcapture.html) and [Client](https://www.kamailio.org/docs/modules/5.0.x/modules/siptrace.html) features to mirror HEP packets.

 ### Client Applications
 * [CaptAgent](https://github.com/sipcapture/captagent) - CaptAgent is a modular packet capture agent/probe for RT protocols with bleeding edge HEP support.